RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

 necessary.

-I describe what does it take to make Ansible create persistent containers using podman using user only privileges for container.
+I describe what does it take to make Ansible create persistent containers using podman using user only privileges for containers.
 Compared to Docker, it's systemd which manages these user processes here.
 I'll focus on the changes needed around systemd.